 Check back soon for more details on future opportunities.

 We are a group of volunteer CSD scientists and clinicians passionate about bridging the gap between scientific research and clinical practice.

 Our 2024 goal is to foster a collaborative and connected community of self-archivers through hosting learning laboratories with guided sessions to help you initiate and maintain a sustainable self-archiving practice.
 Through events like our self-archiving learning laboratories we aim to increase knowledge across the field of communication sciences and disorders on how to share and access paywalled research.

 WHY?
 Our field relies on high-quality, peer-reviewed research to support evidence-based practice.
 Yet, much of our work remains inaccessible to practitioners, researchers, and people in the community who are not affiliated with universities or national organizations.

-By teaching CSD scientists how to self-archive, and providing them with the support needed to make it happen, we can empower our colleagues to make research accessibility the norm in our field.
-Because when free, legal versions of our field's best research is made available to the public, it can improve the sustainable value of all of our work.
+By teaching CSD scientists how to self-archive and educating clinicians on how to access research, we can empower our colleagues to make research accessibility the norm in our field.
+Because when free, legal versions of our field's best research are made available to the public, it can improve the sustainable value of our work.